karandesai24/fifa20-player-analysis/README.md

 Explorations Achieved using the data.

-***queries***

-#num. of rows-colums
-#displaying all columns
-#Dropping some useless columns
-#displaying columns for given positions
-#displaying player with min age by sorting in list
-#displaying player with top-5 high wage players
-#filling the NaN,missing values with the median of the respective column
-#displaying players of club & country

 **Scatter Plot (colored by Age) year 2020 - Overall Rating vs Value in Euros

 **Pie chart proportion of right-foot players vs left-foot players